stievie/ABx/README.md

 * https://www.gamedev.net/blogs/blog/3042-abx-online-rpg/
 * https://dev.azure.com/trill42/ABx

+## ETA

+Christmas 2127 +/- some years.
+That's still a negative stardate so I think we are fine.

 ## Current features

 * Uses a single TCP stream for the game protocol.
 This is not a shooter or action game, more like a classical online RPG.